JonsPool/Poolvarme/README.md

 In order to reduce RAM usage on the Shelly, the script uses a build script that compresses the HTML of the Web UI and merges this compressed version into the script source code.
-If you want to change the script or the Web UI, you need use this process as well.
+If you want to change the script or the Web UI, you need to use this process as well.

 First, make sure that you have `Node.js` installed (any recent version will do).
 Then, clone the
 repository: